Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/SGNode-Raytracing-Quality.md

 # Implement ray tracing with Shader Graph

 To use ray-traced effects with Shader Graph, use the **Raytracing Quality** Keyword node.
-This node exchanges accuracy for speed, except for [Path-Traced effects](Ray-Tracing-Path-Tracing.md) which aren't affected and use the default path.
+This node exchanges accuracy for speed for ray-traced effects.
+It's also useful to prevent compilation error due to unsupported nodes when using [Path Tracing](Ray-Tracing-Path-Tracing.md).

 ## Add the Raytracing Quality Keyword node